testdouble/mocktail/docs/example_test.md

 the design of a system with outside-in test-driven development starts to feel like [paint by number](https://en.wikipedia.org/wiki/Paint_by_number).

-First, we'll stub the first interaction to fetch the fruit.
-This will require us to specify some value objects (fruits) we hadn't yet, so the stubbing can have something to return to the subject.
+We'll start by stubbing the first interaction to fetch the fruit.
+This will require us to specify some value objects (fruits) we haven't created yet.

 ```ruby
 def test_prep